mittenin-at/bmi-rails5/README.md

 ## Libraries used

-The gems used can be found in the Gemfile, but I want to thank the current project leads for maintaining the explicitely:
+The gems used can be found in the Gemfile, but I want to thank the current project leads for maintaining them explicitely:
 * [rails](https://github.com/rails/rails), thanks to [all Rails developers](https://github.com/rails)
 * [mysql2](https://github.com/brianmario/mysql2), thanks to [Brtian Lopez](https://github.com/brianmario)
 * [kaminari](https://github.com/amatsuda/kaminari), thanks to [Akira Matsuda](https://github.com/amatsuda)